 A Route 66 Community & Proud Fort Leonard Wood Neighbor

-Waynesville, nestled in a picturesque Ozark Mountain valley, has a reputation for its Midwestern hospitality and charming small-town Americana.
-Route 66, the Main Street of America, doubles as Waynesville’s main street.
-The iconic highway leads travelers from around the world to Waynesville throughout the year.
+Waynesville, nestled in a picturesque Ozark valley, has a reputation for its Midwestern hospitality and charming, small-town Americana.
+Route 66, the Main Street of America, doubles as Waynesville’s main street, leading travelers from around the world to Waynesville throughout the year.

 Waynesville is also a proud neighbor of Fort Leonard Wood.
 The installation is one of the largest training bases for the United States military.
-Construction of the fort began in December, 1940 and has forever changed the face of the community.
-The town celebrates the diversity that Fort Leonard Wood has brought to the area.
+Construction began in December 1940, forever changing the face of the community.
+Waynesville celebrates the diversity that Fort Leonard Wood has brought to the area.

 The community was first settled in 1832 when G.W.
 Gibson made his home near the “Big Spring” on the Kickapoo Trace.
-That big spring, known as Roubidoux Spring, inspired the “Spring City” nickname.
-Roubidoux Spring is an Ozarks gem.
-The spring is a favorite swimming hole for locals and visitors.
+That big spring — known today as Roubidoux Spring — inspired the “Spring City” nickname.
+Roubidoux Spring is an Ozarks gem — the spring is a favorite swimming hole for locals and visitors.

 Birthplace of the Byway

-Waynesville is proud of her significance to the Route 66 story.
-On July 10, 1990 Governor John Ashcroft designated Missouri’s Route 66 as a historic district — the first state to do so.
+Waynesville is proud of its significance to the Route 66 story.
+On July 10, 1990, then-Gov. John Ashcroft designated Missouri’s Route 66 as a historic district — the first state to do so.
 The bill was signed during a ceremony on the Waynesville square.
-That historic legislation helped spur the revival of the Mother Road and cemented Waynesville’s legacy as the Birthplace of the Byway.”
+That historic legislation helped spur the revival of the Mother Road and cemented Waynesville’s legacy as the Birthplace of the Byway.

-Waynesville celebrates its Route 66 roots.
-Frog Rock has a world-wide fan base and is reminiscent of the highway’s famous roadside gimmicks.
+Waynesville celebrates its Route 66 roots with numerous roadside stops such as Frog Rock, which has a worldwide fanbase and is reminiscent of the famous gimmicks that once lined the Mother Road.

-Vintage buildings surround the Square.
-Pulaski County Museum is housed in the former 1903 Courthouse.
-It is one of only two remaining period courthouses on Route 66 in Missouri.
-This structure served residents of Pulaski County for well over 80 years.
-The building was designed by noted architect Henry H. Hohenschild.
+Vintage buildings surround the historic Waynesville square, offering a glimpse into the city’s storied past.
+The 1903 Route 66 Courthouse Museum is housed in one of only two remaining period courthouses on the Missouri portion of Route 66.
+This structure served residents of Pulaski County for more than 80 years and was designed by noted architect Henry H. Hohenschild.
 The upstairs courtroom is a pristine example of craftsmanship.

-The Old Stagecoach Stop Museum, crowns the east side of the public square.
+The Old Stagecoach Stop Museum crowns the east side of the square.
 Locals say that it is the oldest “stop” along Route 66 in Missouri.
-The antebellum structure began in the 1850s.
-During the Civil War the building was commandeered by the occupying Union force as a hospital.
+The antebellum structure began in the 1850s and was commandeered by the occupying Union force as a hospital during the Civil War.

 Both museums are listed on the National Register of Historic Places.

 Roubidoux Park lies along the banks of the Roubidoux River.
-This park is home to Little Heroes Playground- an all-accessible play feature.
-Take a stroll on the paved walking trail to Laughlin Park to fish, or splash in the Roubidoux Spring.
-Local legend states that if you dip your toes in the cool, clear spring water that you will return to Waynesville.
-The Mayor encourages you to test the legend!
+This park is home to Little Heroes Playground, an all-accessible play feature and the Fitness Court, featuring 7 functional training zones, thousands of body weight exercises and digital programming for adults of all ages and abilities.
+The park is host to numerous events and festivals throughout the year, to include the city sponsored events; September’s Route 66 Hogs & Frogs .
+Take a stroll on the paved walking trail to Laughlin Park to fish or splash in the Roubidoux Spring.
+Local legend claims if you dip your toes in the cool, clear spring water, you will return to Waynesville.
+Test the legend yourself!

-As you ramble along the trail you will discover National Park Service interpretive signage depicting the tragic Trail of Tears.
-The 1923 five-span concrete arch bridge will have you reaching for your camera.
-It’s not the only spot in town for fantastic photo opportunities though!
+As you ramble along the trail, towards the Cherokee Encampment, discover the National Park Service interpretive signage depicting the tragic Trail of Tears.
+The five-span concrete arch bridge built in 1923 will have you reaching for your camera.